Skip to main content

 4. Educator Certification

-The Department of Teacher Education offers two non-certification concentrations.
-These innovative concentrations will provide students with hands-on leadership and learning opportunities, and will prepare graduates to work in education settings outside of classrooms and schools.
+The Department of Teacher Education offers a Bachelor of Science in Education degree without pursuing teacher certification.
+The Child, Youth, and Community Science Concentration will provide students with hands-on leadership and learning opportunities, and will prepare graduates to work in community-based education settings.

 Students in the Teacher Education Department have the flexibility to earn an education degree without pursuing teacher certification.
 Students will complete 120 credit hours of coursework including a capstone course with a 200-hour internship.
 Flexibility exists for minor programs and elective credits.

-Those seeking the non-certification pathway must apply to the Non-Certification Program in order to take upper-level education coursework.
+Those seeking the non-teacher certification pathway must apply to the Child, Youth, and Community Science Program in order to take the major coursework.

-• Complete the following course with a grade of C- or higher: English Composition I (ENGL) or proficiency.
+• Complete the following course with a grade of C- or higher: English Composition I (ENGL 1140/1150) or proficiency.

-• Currently enrolled UNO students must have a minimum GPA of 2.5
+• GPA Requirements (UNO Students): Currently enrolled UNO students must have a minimum cumulative GPA of 2.5.

 • Transfer students with credit hours from institutions other than the NU System must have a minimum combined cumulative GPA of 2.5 for all attempted coursework.